 All undercutting end mills can be used to deburr and edgebreak, which makes them a useful tool to have on hand in any shop.
-Some manufacturers also offer specialized deburring undercutting end mills that are designed with a right and left hand flute orientation, giving them “teeth” that make them particularly useful for deburring complex shapes.
-Using a deburring undercutting end mill in a 5-axis machine often makes it possible to deburr or edgebreak an entire workpiece in one shot.
+Some manufacturers also offer specialized deburring tools that are designed with a right and left hand flute orientation, giving them “teeth” that make them particularly useful for deburring complex shapes.
+Using a deburring tool in a 5-axis machine often makes it possible to deburr or edgebreak an entire workpiece in one shot.

 Since only 180° of the cutting end can be used to slot, undercutting end mills with lower wrap angles and thicker necks are best suited to slotting.
-However, high helix undercutting end mills may be ideal if improved finish and increased chip removal are important to the operation.
+However, high helix undercutting tools may be ideal if improved finish and increased chip removal are important to the operation.

 Contouring & Profiling

 With their wrap angle and increased clearance, undercutting end mills are very useful for both simple and complicated contouring and profiling operations.
 Their versatility means that it is sometimes possible to accomplish the entire operation with a single tool, rather than several, especially when 5-axis milling.